kevint2007/www.kevintheivendran.com-/content/projects/index.md

 Selected for the Villars Institute’s Ecopreneurship program focused on systems thinking and regenerative innovation.
 Collaborating with global changemakers to design scalable solutions in the space of climate.

 ### ⚡ Mandulis Energy
-Internship focused on clean energy access and biomass infrastructure in Uganda.
-Worked on energy system modeling and community engagement.
+Remote internship focused on clean energy access and biomass infrastructure in rural Uganda.
+Alongside my team, I worked on carbon credit certifications for renewable energy sites that would bring electricity to villages.

 ### ☀️ Solar Subsidy Model
 Wrote a paper to promote the use of AI in predicting solar viability and target subsidies in underserved regions.
 Currently testing with local partners.

 ### 🧠 The Knowledge Society
-Global finalist in Microsoft and Maverick Consulting Challenges & Innovate Student solving climate problems using exponential technologies.
-Focused on energy systems and financial inclusion.
+At The Knowledge Society, I had the opportunity to work with my peers on consulting projects with Microsoft and Maverick, which is an emerging biotech startup.
+We were named TKS Global Finalists for our outstanding recommendations.

 ---